 TennCare is the state of Tennessee's Medicaid program.
 This program is designed to provide health care insurance to low-income children, pregnant women, parents of minor children, the elderly and people with disabilities.
 TennCare eligibility information can be found at Categories.
-If you do not qualify for TennCare there are other health care options available to you through the Health Insurance Marketplace.
+If you don't qualify for TennCare there are other health care options available to you through the Health Insurance Marketplace.
 Visit www.healthcare.gov or call them at 1-800-318-2596.

-Tennessee's county health department clinics provide an array of services including immunizations, well child/EPSDT screenings, WIC and nutrition services, breast and cervical cancer screening, family planning, birth and death certificates, children's special services, HIV testing and counseling, sexually transmitted disease testing and treatment and communicable disease control.
+Tennessee's county health department clinics provide many services including immunizations, well child/EPSDT screenings, WIC and nutrition services, breast and cervical cancer screening, family planning, birth and death certificates, children's special services, HIV testing and counseling, sexually transmitted disease testing and treatment and communicable disease control.
 Some locations also offer primary health care, and a few offer dental care.
 Most services are offered on a sliding fee scale based on income.

 Locate a Health Department Clinic in your area.

 Public health dental clinics provide clinical dental services to segments of the population that would otherwise not receive care.
 Dental facilities housed within local health departments are located in 53 of 89 rural counties and all six metropolitan regions.
 Clinical dental services are provided on a part-time or full-time basis, depending on the location.
 Specific information on availability of services or eligibility guidelines can be obtained from the local health department in the county of interest.
-Three mobile dental clinics located in the Mid-Cumberland, Northeast, and West Tennessee Regions have been operating this year in an effort to provide access to dental services for high risk children in underserved areas.

 Find out more about dental clinics in Tennessee.